-they would not need collateral to do so since there would be no transaction costs, no monitoring costs, no possibility of opportunism), but still workers would be better off owning capital outright than having to borrow it.
+Workers only have the latter choice.
+To be sure, they can borrow capital (and in a world of perfect information they would not need collateral to do so since there would be no transaction costs, no monitoring costs, no possibility of opportunism), but still workers would be better off owning capital outright than having to borrow it.

-In his analysis of rent-based exploitation, Sørensen argues that where rent-producing assets exist "nonowners would be better off if the rent-producing asset was redistributed or eliminated" (p.
-1532).
-What I have just noted is that where capital assets are privately owned and unequally distributed-in particular, where one group of agents has no capital assets and another group has sufficient capital assets to not need to work-then, even if those assets do not generate rents it is still true that "nonowners would be better off if the income-producing asset was redistributed."
+In Sørensen's analysis of rent-based exploitation he argues that where rent-producing assets exist "nonowners would be better off if the rent-producing asset was redistributed or eliminated".
+(Sørensen mss p14).
+What we have just noted is that where capital assets are privately owned and unequally distributed - in particular, where one group of agents have no capital assets and another group has sufficient capital assets to not need to work - then, even if those assets do not generate rents it is still true that "nonowners would be better off if the income-producing asset was redistributed."

-What about the third criterion for exploitation, the appropriation principle?
+What about the third criterion for exploitation: the appropriation principle?
 Does it make sense to say that in a system of perfect competition with perfect information and equilibrium prices, rentier capitalists appropriate the "labor effort" of workers.
-As Sørensen correctly points out, when such an imaginary system is in equilibrium, workers who expended more effort would be paid more, workers who shirked would be paid less, and (according to standard marginalist reasoning) the amount they were paid for their effort level would exactly reflect the price of the product they produced with that effort.
-This is the kind of reasoning that has always lead neoclassical economists to deny the existence of exploitation in capitalism.
+As Sørensen correctly points out, in such an imaginary system, in equilibrium workers who expended more effort would be paid more, workers who shirked would be paid less, and (according to standard marginalist reasoning) the amount they were paid for their their effort level would exactly reflect the price of the product they produced with that effort.
+This is the kind of reasoning which has always lead neoclassical economists to deny the existence of exploitation in capitalism.

-Nevertheless, even under these conditions the following is true: (1) the only labor effort performed in the system is by workers; (2) capitalists appropriate the product and thus appropriate the "fruits of labor effort" of workers; (3) for any given wage level capitalists have an interest in getting workers to expend more labor effort than workers would spontaneously want to expend; (4) if workers owned their own means of produc-
+Nevertheless, even under these conditions the following is true: 1) the only labor effort performed in the system is by workers; 2) capitalists appropriate that product and thus appropriate the "fruits of labor effort" of workers; 3) for any given wage level capitalists have an interest in getting workers to expend more labor effort than workers would spontaneously want to expend; 4) if workers owned their own means of production, capitalists would find it more difficult to get workers to work as hard for a given level of wages.
+In a purely competitive capitalist economy, therefore, there are still antagonistic interests over the expenditure and appropriation of labor effort.